stonybrook-lin539/main/source/background/07_functions/00_basics.md

 # Functions: Basic notation

 **Functions**, also called **maps** or **mappings**, are ubiquitous in mathematics.
-The laymen usually thinks of things like $f(x) = x + 1$ when they hear the word *function*, but the concept is much more general.
+When the laymen hears the term *function*, they usually thinks of things like $f(x) = x + 1$.
+But the concept is much more general.
-Anything can be thought of as a function as long as it takes a fixed number of **arguments** as its input and converts them to some output.
+Anything can be thought of as a function as long as it takes a fixed number of **arguments** as its input and returns some output.
-Crucially, the output is not allowed to vary while the input is kept the same.
+Crucially, the output is not allowed to vary when the input is kept the same.

 ::: example
 Sticking with numbers, suppose $f(x)$ randomly maps $x$ to either $x+2$ or $x \mult 2$.